 For online/remote learning, a student must demonstrate ongoing participation in the Learning Management System (Brightspace).
 Ongoing participation means students must maintain regular communication with the instructor and meet specified course assignment deadlines.

 A student who is not active in the course and does not communicate with the instructor over a period of 7 consecutive days, may be withdrawn from the course due to lack of participation.

 Some courses and programs may have more stringent attendance and participation requirements.
 Please refer to your individual course syllabus for course specific attendance and participation expectations.

 Absences because of approved college purposes or pre-approved religious observances will result in no direct absence penalties.
 Students will be allowed to make up work missed as a result of approved absences or do alternate assignments.

-Absences due to other circumstances such as military deployment, volunteer emergency service in accordance with Illinois law, or documented disability-related needs should be discussed with the instructor and appropriate dean to determine whether exceptions to the attendance policy should be made or tuition refunds considered.
+Absences due to other circumstances such as military deployment, jury duty, volunteer emergency service in accordance with Illinois law, or documented disability or illness related needs should be discussed with the instructor and appropriate dean to determine whether exceptions to the attendance policy should be made or tuition refunds considered.

 Students must consult with their instructor(s) in advance about each instructor’s requirements for making up missed course work for the aforementioned absences.

 Each semester, the Athletic Department and Running Start Program send student evaluation/grade forms on InfoShare in efforts to monitor student academic progress.
 Please refer student athlete attendance concerns to the Athletic Department.